yvesstan/SOC-AS-SERVICE-ON-DOCKER/README.md

 | DFIR-IRIS | GNU Lesser General Public License v3.0 |
 | MISP | GNU Affero General Public License v3.0 |

-## Acknowledgments

-We would like to express our sincere gratitude to Universitas Indonesia - Japan International Cooperation Agency (UI-JICA Project) for their generous support and funding for the development of our T-Guard SOC Package.
-It is really helpful in making this development becomes a reality.
-We are thankful for the opportunity to collaborate with UI and JICA especially for their trust in our vision.
-This development would not have been possible without their support.